-But if your kid isn’t developmentally ready for discipline, it’s not his or her fault.
-The point of discipline, Pearlman says, is behavioral training – creating consequences to prevent actions from happening repeatedly.
+If your kid isn’t developmentally ready for discipline, it’s not his or her fault.
+The point of discipline, Pearlman says, is behavioral training — creating consequences to prevent actions from happening repeatedly.
 If the child is as yet unable to mentally link the consequence to the action, you’re just screaming into the void and your child isn’t sure why.
-“A toddler running into the street and nearly getting hit being pulled back in and scolded, isn’t going to teach an 18-month old not to run in the street,” Pearlman explains.
+“A toddler running into the street and nearly getting hit, then being pulled back in and scolded, isn’t going to teach an 18-month old not to run in the street,” Pearlman explains.
 “They don’t have the capacity for this.”

 The Four-Pronged Approach to Starting Discipline

 - Distract rather than discipline children under 2-years-old, whose attention can be easily redirected.

 - Wait to discipline a toddler until they’re also ready for potty-training.

 - Avoid harsh verbal discipline, such as yelling, swearing, and using insults, which can be harmful to a child’s development.

 - Create consequences to prevent actions from happening repeatedly, not to simply punish.
 Allow them to learn from mistakes.